THmanley/leagueConstitution/README.md

 <br><br>

 ## __Section VI - Startup Draft__ ##
-- Will take place (Insert Date Here) on Fleaflicker Platform.
+- Will take place on Tuesday 9/3/19 at 7pm Mountain Time on the Fleaflicker Platform.
 - Format of Draft will be a snake.
 - Draft order will be determined utilizing http://betterfantasydraft.com/
 - Trading draft picks is allowed during the startup draft